joniles/mpxj/mkdocs/docs/howto-use-timephased.md

 	// TBC
 	```

-Note that the first argument passed to the method is a `FieldType` instance, in
+The first argument passed to the method is a `FieldType` instance, in this case
-this case `TaskField.WORK`.
-This is used to identify the type of timephased
+`TaskField.WORK`.
+This is used to identify the type of timephased data we
-data we required.
-Any `FieldType` instance can be passed here although the
+required.
+Any `FieldType` instance can be passed here although the resulting
-resulting list will only contain `null` values for field types which don't
+list will only contain `null` values for field types which don't support
-support timephased data.
-The remaining arguments passed to the method, the
+timephased data.
+The remaining arguments passed to the method, the timescale
-timescale and the units type for the returned data, are the same as for the
+and the units type for the returned `Duration` instances, are the same as for
-non-parameterised methods we've looked at previously.
+the non-parameterised methods we've looked at previously.

+### Cost
 Here's another example illustrating these parameterised methods being used
 to retrieve timephased cost data.